MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-overview.md

 The following block diagram shows the Azure AI Video Indexer extension running on Azure Arc.
 There are three types:

 1. Store type A uses both vision and audio presets.
 1. Store type B uses only vision presets.
 It also has a custom model.
-For more information about using a custom model with Azure Video Indexer enabled by Arc, see [Bring Your Own AI model](azure-video-indexer-enabled-by-arc-bring-your-own-model-overview.md).
+For more information about using a custom model with Azure AI Video Indexer enabled by Arc, see [Bring Your Own AI model](azure-video-indexer-enabled-by-arc-bring-your-own-model-overview.md).
 1. Store C uses only audio presets.

 The extension is stored on each edge device and each device is associated with a single Azure AI Video Indexer account that interfaces with Azure Arc and the cloud.